alessanderosorio/brick/README.md

                     cboe_type character(10)
                 )
 ```
-The idea was to build the internal functions and pass parameters in the calls to them.
+The idea was focus on build the internal server side functions and pass parameters in the calls to them.
 I did can't do that, to this reason let the parameters fixed internally.
 The parameters are the SQL string queries e database names to support database migrations.
 In this point the code is performing this function, but you must change this parameter internally by changing on variable as shown below `(line 27 from Server.fs)`.
 By changing this value, changes all answers from database routines from `DatabaAccess.fs` .
 ```bash
 let dB_test = "constancy"
 ```